 - You may request a change of course once per semester.

-- If you would like to take a course that is not listed on your programme, approval from your Programme Director, the Course Organiser and Course Administrator is required.
-All three approvals should be attached to the Course Change Form.
+- If you would like to take a course that is not listed on your programme, approval from your Programme Director, the Course Organiser and Course Secretary is required.
+All three approvals should be sent to email@example.com.

 - Course change requests can be made up to Week 2 of the semester in which the course is taught.

-The course change request form can be accessed here from Monday 12th November.
+The Semester 2 course change request form can be accessed here from Monday 9 December 2019.

 MSc students may be able to 'audit' the equivalent of one 20 credit course per semester, in addition to their standard requirement of 120 credits.
 Auditing means that students sit in on a course they are interested in without being formally assessed for their performance.
 Audited courses appear on the final transcript as "class only" and do not incur any course credits.